warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 Flag: `CSCTF{chang3_y0ur_variab13s_b3for3_d3pl0ying}`

 We were given a PCAP file to investigate.
-A huge chunk of HTML code can be identified being fetched from a server, however, it was just Google's front page.
+Analyzing the packets, a huge chunk of HTML code can be identified being fetched from the server with the Server header value being `IIS`.

 ![flag5](/assets/posts/cyberspacectf2024/flag5.png)

+However, it was just Google's front page.

 ![flag6](/assets/posts/cyberspacectf2024/flag6.png)

-Analyzing the packets again, a set of GET requests can be identified to be fetching base64 encoded images from the server.
-This was pretty suspicious since the image GUID should usually not be base64 encoded.
+Going through the packets again, several GET requests to `/images` with base64 encoded parameters in the URL can be identified being fetched from the server.

 ![flag7](/assets/posts/cyberspacectf2024/flag7.png)

-According to this [blog](https://nasbench.medium.com/understanding-detecting-c2-frameworks-trevorc2-2a9ce6f1f425), the traffic was identified to be communication between the attacker and TrevorC2 since the C2 uses `/images` by default for the URIs.
-Using a [script](https://github.com/Abdelrahme/Trevorc2_decrypt/blob/main/trevorc2_decrypt.py) made by my teammate @Abdelrhman, the base64 encoded URI strings captured from TrevorC2 can be decrypted and analyzed.
+At this point, the traffic was easily identified to be [TrevorC2](https://nasbench.medium.com/understanding-detecting-c2-frameworks-trevorc2-2a9ce6f1f425) communication.
+Using a Python script made by my teammate [@Abdelrhman](https://github.com/Abdelrahme/Trevorc2_decrypt/blob/main/trevorc2_decrypt.py), the base64 encoded parameters captured can be decrypted and analyzed.

 ```python
 #!/usr/bin/env python